-A condition that causes brown patches to appear on the skin as a result of hyperpigmentation (an overproduction of melanocytes – the cells that produce skin pigmentation), it is typically seen around the nose, forehead, chin, cheeks and around the mouth.
+Melasma is a condition that causes brown patches to appear on the skin as a result of hyperpigmentation (an overproduction of melanocytes – the cells that produce skin pigmentation).
+It is typically seen around the nose, forehead, chin, cheeks and around the mouth.

-Pregnancy and contraception are not the only things that can cause a hormone imbalance, however.
-Poor liver health, thyroid problems and stress can also be contributing factors, and they can be cured internally by other methods, too.
+Other health conditions like poor liver health, thyroid problems and stress can also be contributing factors to melasma, which can cured internally by other methods too.

 A healthy diet is one of the best ways to improve liver health, thyroid problems and stress.
 Just a few examples of liver-friendly foods/drinks include:

 - Cabbage, avocados, tomatoes

 - Reduced sugar, alcohol and processed foods